 For some industries—such as construction—scope creep is more common.
 From understanding the client’s vision from the beginning to putting certain protocols in place, here’s how to stop scope creep in construction.

 Coping with Scope Creep in Construction Projects

 - Understand the client’s vision upfront—The best protection from scope creep is to thoroughly understand what the client wants at the beginning of the process.
-Don’t just ask about the specifics of the job but what the client’s vision for it is.
+Don’t just ask about the job specifics but what the client’s vision is.
 Understanding this can help you anticipate how the job may grow beyond its original scope.

 - Set up strong lines of communication—Scope creep happens because of undocumented requests.
 So any requests for changes should be put in writing, so the construction firm has a document to refer to in the event of a legal dispute.

 - Put protocols in place—Figure out how to deal with changes in work scope before they happen.
 One good idea is to create addenda to the existing contract, detailing the expanded scope of work as well as payment terms and conditions.
 An easy way to do this is through a Work OS such as monday.com that allows you to keep all workflows and important documents in one central place.